jboxman/openshift-apidocs-gen/README.md

   - kind: LocalResourceAccessReview
     group: authorization.openshift.io
     version: v1
-    plural: localresourceaccessreviews
-    namespaced: true
 - name: Autoscale APIs
   resources:
   - kind: ClusterAutoscaler
     group: autoscaling.openshift.io
     version: v1
-    plural: clusterautoscalers
-    namespaced: false
 ```

-For convenience, the script `hack/create-resources.js` automatically generates the previous YAML output for a given OpenAPI spec file.

 ## How to install

-This tool is written in JavaScript and depends on NodeJS to run.
+This tool is written in JavaScript and depends on Node.JS to run.

 *Prerequisites*